humanbeing1981/xnoia_project_source/setup_instructions.md

 ##STEP THREE

-###Assuming you already habe a python script ready now its time to create an autostart procedure with crontab so every time you boot the Rpi It should run 4 things:
+###Assuming you already have a python script ready now its time to create an autostart procedure with crontab so every time you boot the Rpi It should run 4 things:

 the jack driver
 the sc script